greysteil/spot-gps/README.md

 ### Resources

-Currently, the SPOT API only supports a single `messages` resource.
+Currently, the SPOT API only supports the `messages` resource.

 #### Messages